Typewolf Site of the Month

 Harvard challenged us to reimagine the Gazette from the ground up as a modern digital publication: responsive, smart, and mobile-focused.
 We also gave Gazette editors a more powerful set of tools to unleash their creativity and expose the wealth of content available on the Gazette every day — from gallery modules, timelines, and custom article collections to color theming and multiple home page layouts.

-This project meant close collaboration not only with Harvard’s editorial and digital teams, but also Wordpress VIP, the Gazette’s all-in-one hosting, deployment, and security partner.
+This project also required collaboration with Wordpress VIP, the Gazette’s all-in-one hosting, deployment, and security partner.
 Our engineers adapted our development schedule to accommodate a strict code review process while assisting with the migration and support of the over 23,000 (!) legacy articles published by the Gazette since 1997.

 Finally, we helped Harvard explore new ways to reach audiences outside the standard 800-word article.
 This Instagram-like story design lets readers swipe through a series of cards with integrated text, photography, and video.